hauselin/ollama-r/README.md

 lets you run language models locally on your own machine.
 Main site:
 <https://hauselin.github.io/ollama-r/>

+The library also makes it easy to work with data structures (e.g., conversational/chat histories) that are standard for different LLMs (such as those provided by OpenAI and Anthropic).
+It also lets you specify different output formats (e.g., dataframes, text/vector, lists) that best suit your need, allowing easy integration with other libraries/tools and parallelization via the `httr2` library.

 To use this R library, ensure the [Ollama](https://ollama.com) app is installed.
 Ollama can use GPUs for accelerating LLM inference.
 See [Ollama GPU